PCI SAQs: Which Self-Assessment Questionnaire Is Right for Your Business?

 What is a PCI SAQ?

 PCI SAQ stands for Payment Card Industry Self-Assessment Questionnaire.
-Self-assessment is a requirement for merchants and service providers that do not need a full report on compliance.
+Self-assessment is a requirement for merchants and service providers that do not need a full Report on Compliance (RoC).

 The SAQ has two parts: